Wyoming Department of Health Employee Benefits

 over 229 months 16 hours per month (24 days per year)

-Additional $40 per month for each five years of unbroken service, unlimited accrual.
+An additional $40 per month for each five years of unbroken service, unlimited accrual, is an incentive provided by the State.

-State observes nine legal holidays each year, plus any other days that may be designated by the Governor.
+State government offices observe nine legal holidays each year, in addition to any other days that may be designated by the Governor.

 All employees are covered by a liberal schedule of benefits.